Vanneka/password-saver/README.md

 - Update the password if you ever have to change it
 - Delete a password when you close the associated account or no longer have any use for it

+### The Password
+By default, the password is hidden immediately you add it.
+To view and copy the password follow these steps
+1. Click the `eye` icon on the right to toggle `hide/show` of your password.
+2. When password is visible, you can copy the password.

 Styling coutrsey [Soufiane Khalfaoui Hassani](https://codepen.io/soufiane-khalfaoui-hassani/pen/LYpPWda)